 For sentimental reasons or due to a pressing need that only an old friend can help you fulfill, many of us have at one time or the other found ourselves in the peculiar situation of wanting to find a long-lost friend.
 The intervening period since you were with your friend lastly might be anything from 5 to 30 years, and without any clue about how to start looking for their whereabouts; this can be a daunting task.

 If you are trying to find old military friends, for instance, the most natural place to begin your search would, no doubt, be the internet.
 Presently, there are many ways to find old friends if you know how to effectively use the various tools available on the internet.
 However, if your friend’s name is common or if their online presence is limited or non-existent, the job of locating them can still be a headache.
-But if you search meticulously and patiently, your effort must yield a positive outcome.
+But if you search meticulously and patiently, your effort must yield a positive outcome especially with a people search website.

 Basically, there are many methods you can use because a search means you don’t know where or how to find friends from high school.
 Here are a few tips to help you along.